Kevin dos Santos

-Kévin David Nogueira Carvalho Santos (born 20 November 1999) is a Portuguese professional footballer who plays for Atlético Ottawa in the Canadian Premier League.
+Kevin David Nogueira Carvalho Santos (born 20 November 1999) is a Portuguese professional footballer who plays as a winger for League of Ireland Premier Division club Derry City.

 Early life

-Santos began his youth career in Portugal with Alverca.
+dos Santos began his youth career in Portugal with Alverca.
 In 2013, he had a trial with the Manchester City Academy.
 He later played youth football with Vilafranquense and Vitória de Setúbal, eventually joining the U23 side of the latter.